piripinui/image-detection-demo/README.md

 ### Tensorflow Server

+Download the original example from https://github.com/bourdakos1/Custom-Object-Detection before installing this repo.
+Create am empty directory to put this repo in but put the contents of the original example in that directory (in `Custom-Object-Detection`) before putting the contents of this repo in the same parent directory.
+In this way you'll have the base example which will be overlaid with my modifications on top.

-For the image recognition services, [Python](https://www.python.org/) 3.6.5 must be installed.
-Once installed, the environment needs to be adjusted to point at the relevant paths:
+For the image recognition services and Tensorflow generally, [Python](https://www.python.org/) 3.6.5 must be installed.
+Once installed, the environment needs to be adjusted to point at the relevant paths.

 Update the PATH variable as required by Python.

-Create a PYTHONPATH variable while in `google_maptiles_demo/Custom-Object-Detection` directory as follows:
+Create a PYTHONPATH variable while in `image-detection-demo/Custom-Object-Detection` directory as follows:

 ``export PYTHONPATH=`pwd`:`pwd`/slim``